lter/LTER-core-metabase/docs/quick_start.md

 #### 2. Customize all SQL scripts
 ##### 2.1 Edit tokens for db_owner account name
 It should be obvious that you cannot run these SQL scripts directly from the clone; first they must reference existing accounts.
 You will have to set these values -- definitely for the db_owner account, but not for the others if you follow our recommendations.
-Scripts are best for this, since DB extensions that appear in this repository will use the account-tokens, and you'll have to reset those for every script.
+Scripts are best for this, since DB extensions that appear in this repository will use the account-tokens, and you'll have to reset those for every new piece of SQL.

 E.g., in a linux system, at a minimum you could use sed (with your own directory names of course):